 Intermittent intraaortic balloon occlusion — Intraaortic balloon catheters have been used intraoperatively to stabilize patients in extreme emergencies where death from exsanguination is imminent, but evidence of safety and efficacy is limited to case reports [1,2].

 A balloon catheter can be placed directly into the aorta at the bifurcation using a Seldinger technique (initial needle followed by a guidewire over which the balloon catheter is inserted).
 The catheter is advanced up the aorta and the balloon is positioned below the renal arteries and above the ovarian and inferior mesenteric arteries under direct vision and palpation, and then inflated.
 This position should ensure substantial reduction in uterine blood flow (figure 1).
-Placing the intraaortic balloon just above the aortic bifurcation may not substantially reduce uterine blood flow because of the extensive collateral blood supply to the uterus (figure 2).
-For example, the ovarian arteries supply the uterus via the utero-ovarian branches; therefore, if the ovarian arteries are not occluded, then uterine blood flow may not be substantially reduced despite uterine artery, and even internal iliac artery, ligation.
+As discussed above, placing the intraaortic balloon just above the aortic bifurcation may not substantially reduce uterine blood flow because of the extensive collateral blood supply to the uterus.
+For example, the ovarian arteries supply the uterus via the utero-ovarian branches (figure 2); therefore, if the ovarian arteries are not occluded, then uterine blood flow may not be substantially reduced despite uterine artery, and even internal iliac artery, ligation.
 Similarly, the inferior mesenteric artery is continuous with the uterine arterial collateral system via the superior rectal artery and its posterior collaterals (lumbar and median sacral arteries); therefore, uterine blood flow may not be substantially reduced if the inferior mesenteric artery is not occluded.

 When the patient has been resuscitated, the balloon is deflated intermittently to prevent ischemic limb or colon complications from aortic occlusion, and distal pulses are monitored frequently.
 Consultation with a vascular surgeon is recommended, especially prior to removal of the catheter in case repair of the insertion site is needed.